Trigonometric Proof (DP IB Analysis & Approaches (AA)): Revision Note

 • 1 plus cot squared invisible function application theta blank equals cosec squared invisible function application theta blank

-• sin invisible function application open parentheses A blank plus-or-minus B close parentheses equals sin invisible function application A cos invisible function application B blank plus-or-minus cos space A space sin invisible function application B
+• sin invisible function application open parentheses A plus-or-minus B close parentheses equals sin invisible function application A cos invisible function application B blank plus-or-minus cos space A space sin invisible function application B

-• cos invisible function application open parentheses A blank plus-or-minus B close parentheses equals cos invisible function application A cos invisible function application B blank minus-or-plus sin space A space sin invisible function application B
+• cos invisible function application open parentheses A plus-or-minus B close parentheses equals cos invisible function application A cos invisible function application B blank minus-or-plus sin space A space sin invisible function application B

-• tan invisible function application open parentheses A blank plus-or-minus B close parentheses equals fraction numerator tan invisible function application A blank plus-or-minus space tan invisible function application B over denominator 1 minus-or-plus tan invisible function application A tan invisible function application B end fraction
+• tan invisible function application open parentheses A plus-or-minus B close parentheses equals fraction numerator tan invisible function application A blank plus-or-minus space tan invisible function application B over denominator 1 minus-or-plus tan invisible function application A tan invisible function application B end fraction

 • tan invisible function application 2 theta equals fraction numerator 2 tan invisible function application theta over denominator 1 minus tan squared invisible function application theta end fraction